Pazzi conspiracy

 The Pazzi conspiracy (Congiura dei Pazzi) was a failed plot by members of the Pazzi family and others to displace the Medici family as rulers of Renaissance Florence.

-On 26 April 1478 (Easter Sunday) there was an attempt to assassinate Lorenzo de' Medici and his brother Giuliano.
+On 26 April 1478 there was an attempt to assassinate Lorenzo de' Medici and his brother Giuliano.
 Lorenzo was wounded but survived; Giuliano was killed.

 More than eighty people implicated in the plot were executed, some by hanging from the windows of the Palazzo della Signoria.
 The surviving Pazzi family members were banished from Florence.

 Background

 Francesco della Rovere, who came from a poor family in Liguria, was elected pope in 1471.
 As Sixtus IV, he was both wealthy and powerful and at once set about giving power and wealth to his nephews of the della Rovere and Riario families.
 Within months of his election, he had made Giuliano della Rovere (the future pope Julius II) and Pietro Riario both bishops and cardinals (including the archbishopric of Florence for Riario); four other nephews were also made cardinals.
 He made Giovanni della Rovere, who was not a priest, prefect of Rome, and arranged for him to marry into the da Montefeltro family, dukes of Urbino.

 For Girolamo Riario, also a layman – and who may in fact have been his son rather than his nephew – he arranged to buy Imola, a small town in Romagna, with the aim of establishing a new papal state in that area.
 Imola lay on the trade route between Florence and Venice.
 Lorenzo de' Medici had arranged in May 1473 to buy it from Galeazzo Maria Sforza, the duke of Milan, for 100,000 fiorini d'oro, but Sforza subsequently agreed to sell it instead to Sixtus for 40,000 ducats, provided that his illegitimate daughter Caterina Sforza was married to (Girolamo) Riario.
 This purchase was supposed to be financed by the Medici bank, but Lorenzo refused, causing a rift between Sixtus and the termination of the appointment of the Medici as bankers to the Camera Apostolica.
 The pope negotiated with other bankers, and a substantial part of the cost was obtained from the Pazzi bank.

 A further source of friction between Lorenzo and Sixtus was the status of the archbishoprics of Florence, left vacant by the sudden death of Pietro Riario in January 1474; and of Pisa, left vacant by the death of Filippo de' Medici in October 1474.
 Lorenzo managed to obtain the archbishopric of Florence for his brother-in-law, Rinaldo Orsini [it]; but Sixtus appointed Francesco Salviati, a friend and relative of Francesco de' Pazzi, as archbishop of Pisa.
 This latter appointment was contested by the Florentines (the Medici) on the grounds that they had not given their assent.